CasperNEw/CraftYourProfile/README.md

 # CodeReview

-I am very grateful to my friend for taking the time to view this code ) Link to the video of the review process - https://youtu.be/BIzOiBUKtxM (in Russian).
-Below are the points of the issues that need to be fixed ...
+I am very grateful to my friend for taking the time to view this code 🙏🏼 Link to the video of the review process - https://youtu.be/BIzOiBUKtxM (in Russian).
+Below are the issues that were corrected by me after the review process.
+Mission accomplished! 🥳

 ## Issues